 - 1 medium onion finely minced

 - 2 stalks celery diced

-- 4 tsp arrowroot starch or 2 tbsp of all-purpose flour
+- 4 teaspoon arrowroot starch or 2 tablespoon of all-purpose flour

 - 4 medium potatoes diced